 An endocrine disruptor is a molecule that mimics, blocks or modifies the action of a hormone and disrupts the normal functioning of an organism.
 They are suspected of impairing human reproduction, causing neurological disorders, promoting diabetes or immune disorders.

-We can find parabens in cosmetics and drugs, bisphenols (BP) in plastic packaging or cans, perfluorocarbons (PFCs) in waterproof or breathable fabrics and non-stick coatings for stoves, phthalates in cables and adhesives, not to mention pesticides.
+Among endocrine disruptors, we can find parabens in cosmetics and drugs, bisphenols (BP) in plastic packaging or cans, perfluorocarbons (PFCs) in waterproof or breathable fabrics and non-stick coatings for stoves, phthalates in cables and adhesives, not to mention pesticides.

 Mode of action